aradmehralian/Advanced-Analytics-Projects/Assignment 3/3.3 Final model (3)/rag/README.md

 ## Data

-I have added the embedding files onto Google Drive which can be downloaded using this link -
+I have added the embedding files onto Google Drive which can be downloaded using this link (contains both files needed to run the app zipped together)  -